 But back to the lake, a spring-fed affair that’s perfect for wild swimming.
 It’s a scene-stealer amid scenery that already steals the show.
-Hang out in the African-style boma and barbie your lake-caught carp on the bank.
-Take the rowing boat out; take up paddleboarding.
-Book for 2022 when we’ll have a boathouse kitchen and shower.
+Hang out in the African-style boma and barbie your lake-caught trout on the bank.
+Take the rowing boat out; take up paddleboarding or spend hours lakeside at the fully equipped boathouse with kitchen and WC.

 An ancient fruit farm gives you 20 acres of Cotswold parkland to enjoy and explore with unbroken views towards Broadway Tower.
 Gentle meandering will find apple, plum, pear and walnut orchards and a walled rose garden presided over by an open-sided summerhouse.
-Yoga mats at the ready.
+Yoga mats, Peloton bike and weights at the ready.

 When it comes to classic English country houses, Walnut Tree Manor holds all the aces.
 From the striped lawn and the wisteria that clings to the front façade, to evening drinks in the Tortoise Garden, it simply looks the part.